magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   identity)
 ```

-As you see this new task, which has to be added immediately before the
+As you see, this new task, which has to be added immediately before the
 `dev` one, replicates the same thing we manually did in the previous
 tutorial while the IFDE was running.
 The `identity` function is
 returning the task itself in such a way that you can compose it with